jentery/dh150/index.md

 # Background

 My name is Jentery Sayers.
 I’m an associate professor of English and Cultural, Social, and Political Thought (CSPT), and I direct the Praxis Studio for Comparative Media Studies.
 I've been at UVic since 2011, and I did my PhD at the University of Washington.
-Most of my work is in comparative media studies.
+Most of my work is in the field of comparative media studies.
 I teach courses on American fiction, cultural studies, media, and prototyping.

-This course has a history (since 2009 or so) of asking students to combine theories of digital media with media practice.
+This course has a history (since 2009 or so) of combining media concepts with media practice.
 The content is grounded in the humanities, but with questions relevent to the arts and sciences, too.
 I've taught the course numerous times in the past.
 I find the humanities to be central to matters of media and technology because they demonstrate how history, fiction, language, and culture are fundamental to not only innovation (or the combination of critical and experimental work) but also values-oriented design (how stuff is made, by whom, and for whom).
 Pedagogically, I like to anchor inquiry in how "this becomes that": how, for instance, media are composed and then change conceptually and materially over time.
 This means we'll combine abstractions (ideas, norms, structures) with attention to both action (intepretation, prototyping, composition) and particulars (details, situations, substance) in this course.
 It also means we'll ask "how, when, and why?" as well as "what next, and under what assumptions?"

 # Structure

 I've designed this course to unfold through a series of modules or "chunks" of content.
-I hope this approach provides you with a concrete sense of the course topics and areas of study.
+I hope this design provides you with a framework for approaching the course topics and planning ahead.

 * "What Are Media?": on defining audio, image, text and their relation to fiction
 * "Making a Website": on using HTML and CSS to compose and publish audio, images, and text